aspose-pdf/Aspose.PDF-Documentation/en/net/working-with-facades/pdfpageeditor/manipulate-page-properties/_index.md

      var fileEditor = new Aspose.Pdf.Facades.PdfFileEditor();

      // Open PDF Document
-     var doc = new Aspose.Pdf.Document(dataDir + "input.pdf");
+     using (var document = new Aspose.Pdf.Document(dataDir + "input.pdf"))
+     {
          // Specify Parameters to be used for resizing var parameters = new Aspose.Pdf.Facades.PdfFileEditor.ContentsResizeParameters(
              // Left margin = 10% of page width
              PdfFileEditor.ContentsResizeValue.Percents(10),
              // New contents width calculated automatically as width - left margin - right margin (100% - 10% - 10% = 80%)
              null,
              // Right margin is 10% of page PdfFileEditor.ContentsResizeValue.Percents(10),
              // Top margin = 10% of height
              PdfFileEditor.ContentsResizeValue.Percents(10),
              // New contents height is calculated automatically (similar to width) null,
              // Bottom margin is 10%
              PdfFileEditor.ContentsResizeValue.Percents(10)
          );

          // Resize Page Contents
-     fileEditor.ResizeContents(doc, new[] { 1, 2 }, parameters);
+         fileEditor.ResizeContents(document, new[] { 1, 2 }, parameters);

-     // Save document into a new location doc.Save(dataDir + "ResizePageContents_out.pdf");
+         // Save document into a new location document.Save(dataDir + "ResizePageContents_out.pdf");
+     }
  }
 ```